bertrandvidal/parse_this/README.md

 -------------------

 Both `parse_this` and `create_parser` need a list of types to which arguments will be converted to.
-Any Python standard type can be used, two special values are used for the `self` and `cls`: `Self` and `Class` respectively.
+Any Python builtin type can be used.
 There is no need to provide a type for keyword arguments since it is inferred from the default value of the argument.
 If your method signature contains `arg_with_default=12` `parse_this` expect an `int` where `arg_with_default` is.